bbarathsrinivasan/CASI-MATS-Application/README.md

     - Derives limits showing that capping leakage typically reduces utility, formalizing the trade-off.

 ### 4) ❓ Curating Data
-- ✅ Answer:
+- ✅ Answer
-To study decomposition attacks safely, I curated a small cyber-themed proxy dataset that mirrors the multi-step reasoning structure of such attacks without including any harmful or dual-use content.
+- To study decomposition attacks safely, I curated a small cyber-themed proxy dataset that mirrors the multi-step reasoning structure of such attacks without including any harmful or dual-use content.
 The dataset spans five benign categories—code refactor (CF), configuration debugging (CFG), incident postmortem (IMS), data integration (DI), and document synthesis (DOC)—all of which require information to be split, processed, and recombined, similar to a real decomposition attack.

-Methodology and rationale:
+- Methodology and rationale:
   Each item follows a structured JSON schema with fields for full task, inputs, 2–6 canonical subtasks, expected outputs, and simple validators (e.g., unit tests or schema checks).
 I used GPT-5’s structured-output API to synthesize safe, fictional inputs and human-verified decompositions, applying moderation and blacklist filters to guarantee safety.
 This approach provides control, reproducibility, and objective evaluation while avoiding any WMDP content.

-Scaling:
+- Scaling:
   The dataset can be expanded by programmatically generating new synthetic variations, prompting LLMs to produce additional benign tasks, or crowdsourcing decomposition annotations under the same safety and schema constraints.

-Using agents:
+- Using agents:
   Agents can attempt these tasks either directly or through a decomposition pipeline, where a weaker model proposes subtasks and a stronger model executes them.
 Comparing the combined pipeline’s performance against single-model baselines quantifies capability uplift—the core phenomenon behind decomposition attacks.

   In summary, this dataset offers a safe, structured, and scalable benchmark for analyzing how multi-model coordination can yield emergent capabilities even when each individual model appears aligned.
 <div align="center">
 <pre>
 ┌────────────────────┐